BardoBard/Bardrix/Docs/Bardrix_Reference.md

     - `/`
         - Divides the components of the `dimension3` object by the scalar `double` value.
         - **Returns** a new `dimension3` object.
+        - **Degenerate cases**:
           - When dividing by zero, the function will throw an std::invalid_argument exception.
     - `%`
         - Calculates the modulus of the components of the `dimension3` object by the scalar `double` value.
         - **Returns** a new `dimension3` object.
+        - **Degenerate cases**:
           - When dividing by zero, the function will throw an std::invalid_argument exception.
     - `+=`
         - Adds the components of the two of the same `dimension3` objects.
         - Adds the components of the `dimension3` object to the scalar `double` value, either order.